Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

-To give a quick answer, you can freeze coffee beans to make them last longer, but doing it correctly is crucial.
-Certain mistakes will age your beans even faster and ruin the taste.
 So let’s explore how freezing coffee beans can keep them fresh and the proper ways to do it!

 **Best of Brewing is supported by our readers, and we sometimes earn a commission through the affiliate links on our website.**

-Best Way To Store Coffee Beans
+The Best Way To Store Coffee Beans

 When Does Coffee Go Bad?

-When Should You Store Your Coffee Beans in the Freezer?
+When Should You Freeze Coffee Beans?

-So our advice is to only freeze coffee beans when you want to preserve coffee for more than a month.
+My advice is to only freeze coffee beans when you want to preserve coffee for more than a month.
 It is not worth the hassle to freeze the beans that you are currently drinking every day.
 But if you want to preserve a special roast that you can defrost in small batches, freezing can be a fantastic solution.

 **Note: If you are a coffee lover who roasts beans at home, there is no need to freeze unroasted coffee, otherwise known as green coffee beans.
 A green coffee bean will maintain quality for well over a year when you store it in an airtight container in a cool and dry environment.**